 The Guava Limb Restaurant and Cafe

-This will be a splurge, but very worth it.
-The setting, for one, is gorgeous.
+This will be a splurge, but the Guava Limb is very worth it.
+The outdoor setting, for one, is gorgeous.
 And the food is so fresh and flavorful, you can’t get enough.
 Shout out to the generous portion sizes too.